 The declaration and payment of dividends is at the discretion of the Board and will be influenced by ongoing capital structure management.
-In 2020, FBC paid \$45 million in dividends, compared with \$45 million in 2019 and \$44 million in 2018.
+In 2021, FBC paid \$47 million in dividends to its parent company, FortisBC Pacific, compared with \$45 million in 2020 and \$45 million in 2019.